Life After Divorce for a Man Over 50 – Introduction

 But, that is not how the world works.

-The world, people around you, are going to say, how can you do this or that to your husband or wife?
+The world and people around you will say, how can you do this or that to your husband or wife?

 Where is your heart?

 How can you follow your lawyer’s advice against the mother or father of your children?

 And soon, your future ex might be saying the same thing to you.